JudeSahabandu/kickstarter-analysis/README.md

 Upon creation of the year tab, a pivot table was generated using the kickstarter data.
 Key inputs to the pivot table configuration are as follows;

-1. Data filtering by Year and Parent Category
+1. Data filtering by Year and Parent category
 2. Filtering Parent Category by the theater category
 3. Setting the columns by the month of the year
 4. Setting the outcomes column in descending order